ibm-cloud-docs/openshift/openshift_routes.md

     ```
     {: codeblock}

-3. Create the Ingress controller in your cluster.
-When you create the Ingress controller, a private router is automatically created and deployed based on the Ingress controller settings.
+3. Create the Ingress controller in the `openshift-ingress-operator` namespace of your cluster.
+When you create the Ingress controller, a private router is automatically created and deployed in the `openshift-ingress` namespace based on the Ingress controller settings.
 Additionally, a router service is created to expose the router with an IP address.
   ```
   oc create -f private.yaml -n openshift-ingress-operator
   ```
   {: pre}

-4. Get the portable private IP address for the router service.
-In the output, look for the IP address in the **EXTERNAL IP** field for the router service that is named `router-private`.
+4. Get the **EXTERNAL IP** field of the `router-private` service.
   ```
   oc get svc router-private -n openshift-ingress
   ```